The Truth About Belting and the Lies You've Been Told

 I would hate for you to feel that same frustration, so let's get talking about this specific technique and how to know if it's safe or stop-it-at-once unsafe.

 The term "belting" is avoided nowadays because of all the negativity and controversy over it.
 It was a term that referred to when singers created a loud, strong tone in a section of their voice that is usually the weaker head voice area or the vocal break between the two registers.
 Belting was used a lot in musical theatre and pop (and still is but is often referred to as "chest dominant mix" now).

 You will hear a lot of pop and rock singers using belt (particularly in the chorus) and have perhaps tried to sing along with them but can't keep the strength in your voice quite as high.
 This is because the voice needs to be trained in order to do this with ease.

 Psst!
-There is a free live online workshop all about mixed voice coming up on 26 November!
+There is a free recording of a live online workshop I ran all about mixed voice you can watch!
 Want more details?

 OTHER POSTS YOU MIGHT LIKE

 I HEARD IT WAS UNSAFE TO BELT...

 That doesn't surprise me at all - I have been told by quite a few teachers and singers alike that belting is unhealthy and shouldn't be done.

 The reason belting got such a bad reputation is that many singers used to force the belting sound (especially to push through their vocal break) without any training which led to vocal problems such as hoarseness, vocal fatigue and in some cases vocal nodules (see LIE #2 below).

 So if we're simply aiming for a specific sound when trying to achieve "belt tone" or the strength in that area of our voice, then belting can become unsafe.
 When the strength is all that we're wanting without tuning in to how it feels, it becomes problematic.